moonstar-x/automation-service/README.md

 ## Making a Workflow

-To make your own workflow, simply create a new file inside the `src/workflow/impl` folder (you may create this file in nested sub-folders as well) and export one (or many) class(es) that extend the `Workflow<T>` abstract class.
+To make your own workflow, simply create a new file inside the `workflows` folder (you may create this file in nested sub-folders as well) and export one (or many) class(es) that extend the `Workflow<T>` abstract class.

 Workflows need to only have an instance of `Application` as their constructor parameters.
 If you need to further parametrize your workflow you should consider creating a base workflow class and only export subclasses that extend your base workflow with whatever parameters you need.
 If you need an example of this, check out [LeagueOfLegendsStatsWorkflow.ts](https://github.com/moonstar-x/automation-service/tree/master/src/workflow/impl/games/LeagueOfLegendsStatsWorkflow.ts).